 Electric Vehicle Subsidies: Cost-Effectiveness and Emission Reductions

-Best Paper Award, 50th EARIE Conference
+Best Paper Award, 50th EARIE Conference.
+Best Paper Award, 2nd AFET Conference.

 Abstract

 I design a structural model of demand for electric vehicles and the supply of a public charging infrastructure by forward-looking local planners.
 Using Canadian data, I study the cost-effectiveness of electric vehicle incentives in this context.
-Subsidizing electric vehicle purchases almost doubled adoption in Quebec but had only a small impact on network provision.
+Subsidizing electric vehicle purchases doubled adoption in Quebec but had only a small impact on network provision.
 I conduct a rigorous cost-benefit analysis to study the environmental performance of Quebec’s rebate program.
-I find that the marginal abatement cost of emissions is substantially higher than the social cost of carbon, suggesting that policymakers in Quebec over-invested on electric vehicle incentives.
+I find that the marginal abatement cost of emissions is substantially higher than the social cost of carbon, suggesting that policymakers in Quebec overinvested on electric vehicle incentives.

 Publication